paretomansmartvotesim/paretomansmartvotesim.github.io/modify.md

 There are two paths.

+Also, there is some ability to write code in the sandbox.
+Just hit "dev" under "Voting systems by Type" and "Create One" under "what voting system?".
+Then you can load and edit the code for any system.
+This is limited to only the parts of the code that count the ballots and display the output.
+To change how voters fill in their ballot, you'll have to modify the code locally on your computer.
+Instructions are below.

 ## Modify a Build

 If you want to mess around with the javascript code for calculating elections and votes, then it's quicker and easier to work from the already-compiled repository, the [build](https://github.com/paretoman/ballot_site/).